Droplet Breakup Against an Isolated Obstacle: Results

 where the prefactor $\alpha \approx 0.083$ and the power-law scaling exponent $\beta \approx -0.74$.
 Since $S_c$ scales with ${\rm Ca}$, droplets are more likely to break up when they have a large velocity, are immersed in a fluid with large viscosity, and have small surface tension.

-Eqn~(\ref{finalform}) shows that larger droplets are also easier to break, i.e. a larger object feels more pressure when pushed against a smaller object.
+Eqn~(\ref{finalform}) shows that larger droplets are also easier to break, i.e. a larger object feels more pressure when pushed against a smaller object; the smaller object is effectively sharper for larger $\widetilde{A}$.
 Our data have $\widetilde{A} \sim O(1)$.
 When $\widetilde{A} \ll1$, we expect different behavior than that shown in Fig.~\ref{fig:Main} because the obstacle will appear more like a wall, which is a situation that has been previously studied.\cite{fu_dynamics_2011}

 Additionally, droplets in thicker chambers are more likely to break up.
 Between the parallel plates of the sample chamber, the droplet interface curves between the top and bottom surface with a radius of curvature $\sim z/2$.\cite{desmond13} This small curvature increases the Laplace pressure inside the droplet, $\Delta P \sim \gamma/z$.
 Thus, thicker droplets are ``softer'' and more easily deform and break.